Contents

 Reason codes

-reverse returns no RejectionCode.
-It has no business-decline path — a well-formed operator request either commits, or repeats a prior reverse as a duplicate.
+reverse returns no reason codes: it has no rejected path.
+It fails only by throwing.
+A well-formed operator request either commits, or repeats a prior reverse as a duplicate.

-These are operator errors, not everyday "no" answers — unlike refund, where an unknown order id is a normal rejection.
+These are operator errors.
+Compare refund, where an unknown order id is an everyday “no” and comes back as a normal rejection.
 The full throw-vs-decline split lives on outcomes and reason codes.

 Preconditions and invariants